gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 Please note that the `cfg/` folder also might need a `.hdiconfig` file, e.g. in case `.hdbsynonymconfig` files are placed there.

-In combination with resuable database modules, the HDI Deployer will also consider database modules which are located in the `node_modules/` folder and which will be mapped to a corresponding sub-folder hierarchy in the container's `lib/` folder.

-## A Database Module's File System Structure

-The HDI Deployer expects the following file system structure for the HDI content in your `db` module:

-- `src/`: folder which contains your HDI source artifacts
-- `cfg/`: optional folder with HDI configuration artifacts
-- `package.json`: this file is used by npm (the Node.js package manager) to bootstrap and start the application

-Other files in the root directory will be ignored by `@sap/hdi-deploy`.

-Please note that the `cfg/` folder also might need a `.hdiconfig` file, e.g. in case `.hdbsynonymconfig` files are placed there.

-In combination with resuable database modules, the HDI Deployer will also consider database modules which are located in the `node_modules/` folder and which will be mapped to a corresponding sub-folder hierarchy in the container's `lib/` folder.
+In combination with reusable database modules, the HDI Deployer will also consider database modules which are located in the `node_modules/` folder and which will be mapped to a corresponding sub-folder hierarchy in the container's `lib/` folder.

+Note: The design-time files should be protected against unauthorized modifications to guard against unwanted undeployments or deployment of foreign objects.
+For applications running on XSA or Cloud Foundry, this is taken care of by the platform.

 ## Delta Deployment and Undeploy Whitelist